The role of creativity in law

 A prize of £250 will be awarded for the best piece of legal education writing.
 To be considered for this, please submit a full paper (maximum -14,000 words, including footnotes) to email@example.com by 23 March 2022.
 The winning paper will be submitted to the conference special issue of the European Journal of Law and Technology.

 All conference participants are welcome to enter for the BILETA-EJLT prize of £250.
 The winning paper will be submitted to the conference special issue of the European Journal of Law and Technology.
-Please submit a full paper (maximum 14,000 words, including footnotes) to email@example.com by 23 March 2022.
+Please submit a full paper (maximum 14,000 words, including footnotes) to firstname.lastname@example.org by 23 March 2022.
+There will be a presentation Q&A session (day 1) at the conference for the top 3 papers.

 Taylor and Francis Prize